Bonefishing Scorpion Atoll Combo - Brad Staples' Recap

 Sample Itinerary for Combo Pkg:

 The way that we have this Combo Trip set up is that we will fly to Merida, MX and spend the night.
 The next morning, we’ll leave for Scorpion Atoll and fish that day.
 Then we’ll fish the Atoll for the next three days.
 We’ll fish the last morning (½ day) and then head back to Progresso, a 4 to 6-hour commute on the liveaboard boat, depending on the weather.
 From Progresso, we’ll drive to Campeche (2 ½ hours) and check into the Ocean View Hotel.
 We’ll fish the next two days for baby Tarpon.
-On the last day of fishing, we will fish until about 1:00-1:30 and then we’ll return to the hotel, shower, pack up our gear and drive to Merida and stay at the Casa Del Balam Hotel.
+On the last day of fishing, we will fish until about 1:00-1:30 and then we’ll return to the hotel, shower, pack up our gear and drive to Merida and stay at the Casa Del Balam Hotel or a similar hotel.
 The next day, we fly home to the States.
 I’ve been to Campeche six times now, and it’s one of my favorite fishing trips that I’ve hosted.
 The city and our dinners at local restaurants have been amazing.
 The dinners and drinks are not included in the package price, and they cost about the same as in the States for a similar meal.

 Getting to Scorpion Atoll: The best way to get to Merida is on United from Houston, American through Dallas or Aero Mexico through Miami.